villhei/elixirtut/README.md

 1
 ```

-In elixir, parentheses are optional in function invocation.
+In Elixir, parentheses are optional in function invocation.
 Parentheses are preferred most of the time in these examples.

 ```elixir
 iex> round(3.55)